drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	unit having its own memory allowing for more diverse proccessing of data.

 	#figure(
-		image("images/grid_of_clusters.png", width: 80%),
+		image("images/grid_of_thread_blocks.png", width: 80%),
-		caption: [@CUDACPP]
+		caption: [An illustratino of the structure of the GPU programming model.
+As the lowest compute instrcution we have a thread block consisting of a number threads $<=$ 1024.
+The thread blocks are contained in a grid.
+			  	  @CUDACPP]
-	)
+	) <grid_of_thread_blocks_img>

 	Nvida's GPUs take the SIMT model and further develop it.
-There are three core abstractions which allow Nvidia's GPU model to be succesfull, a hierarchy of thread groups, shared memories and synchronization @CUDACPP.
+There are three core abstractions which allow Nvidia's GPU model to be succesfull; a hierarchy of thread groups, shared memories and synchronization @CUDACPP.
 The threads, which represent the a theoretical proccesses which encode programmed instrcutions, are launched together in groups of 32 known as _warps_.
 This is the smallest unit of instructions that is executed on the GPU.
 The threads are further grouped into _thread blocks_ which are used as a way of organising the shared memory to be used by each thread in this thread block.
 And once more the _thread blocks_ grouped into a _grid_.

 // Compute on the gpu is useful because allows highly paraellisable algorthims to benenfit
 // from this archicture